Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 In addition to that, after you have lived in Ireland under the Critical Skills Employment Permit for a certain period of time, you will be able to apply for permission to live and work in Ireland without having to have an employment permit.

-Who can apply for the Critical Skills Employment Permit?
+Who can apply for Ireland Critical Skills Employment Permit?

-Only those who work in occupations deemed to be highly skilled are eligible for the Critical Skills Employment Permit.
+Only those who work in occupations deemed to be highly skilled are eligible for the Critical Skills Employment Permit in Ireland.
 Moreover, they need to work in professions that are in shortage in the Irish labour market and are important to Ireland’s economy.

 You can apply for the Critical Skills Employment Permit if your job belongs to one of the following categories: